Opening 1st October 2026. Advanced appointments now being taken.

 • want structured techniques, tasks, or performance goals

-• are looking for short‑term symptom relief
+• need short‑term symptom relief

-• need specialist mental health services
+• require specialist mental health services

 Your Responsibility and Agency

-This work is collaborative.
-You remain responsible for your decisions, actions, and wellbeing outside of sessions.
-The Wolf Path provides a space for exploration, reflection, and psychological understanding — not direction, instruction, or advice‑giving
+The Wolf Path provides a space for exploration and psychological understanding — not direction, instruction, or advice‑giving.

 Duty of Care